irenekarijadi/RF-LSTM-CEEMDAN/README.md

 filename                          |  description
 ----------------------------------|------------------------------------------------------------------------------------
+1. Experiments for University Dormitory Building.ipynb | This is the main file used to conduct all the experiments using parameter settings specified in Setting.ipynb.
+! main.ipynb                      | This is the main file used to conduct all the experiments using parameter settings specified in Setting.ipynb.
+! main.ipynb                      | This is the main file used to conduct all the experiments using parameter settings specified in Setting.ipynb.
+! main.ipynb                      | This is the main file used to conduct all the experiments using parameter settings specified in Setting.ipynb.
 ! main.ipynb                      | This is the main file used to conduct all the experiments using parameter settings specified in Setting.ipynb.
 Setting.ipynb                     | This is a file used to set a number of parameters that are used throughout the functions in the directory
 Plot Dataset.ipynb                | This file contains the script to visualize the data